dejan2609/tutorial-swarm-storm/README.md

 		    --label cluster=storm \
 		    --label role=supervisor \
 			-e affinity:role!=supervisor \
-		    -e STORM_ZOOKEEPER_SERVERS=zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com \
+		    -e STORM_ZOOKEEPER_SERVERS=zk1.cloud,zk2.cloud,zk3.cloud \
 		    --net stormnet \
 		    --restart=always \
 		    baqend/storm supervisor \
 		     -c nimbus.host=nimbus \
 		     -c supervisor.slots.ports=6700,6701,6702,6703
-Since we do not care where exactly the individual supervisors are running, we did not specify any constraints here.
+Since we do not care where exactly the individual supervisors are running, we did not specify any constraints or container names here.
 However, in order to prevent two supervisors from being hosted on one machine, we did specify a **label affinity**: `affinity:role!=supervisor`.
+If you need more supervisor containers, you'll have to add additional Swarm worker nodes (`Ubuntu 4`, `Ubuntu 5`, ...).
-4. You can now access the Storm UI as though it would be running on the manager node: Given your manager node has a public IP and is open on port `8080`, you can have a look at the Storm UI under `http://<manager-ip>:8080`.
-Make sure that you have three supervisors running.
+4. Have a look at the Storm UI and make sure that you have three supervisors running.

 ### (Remote) Topology Deployment